lkroeh/CCCheatmap/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of CCCheatmap is to ...
+The goal of CCCheatmap is to build custom heatmaps from the output of CellChat.
+These are modified versions of the heatmaps produced by their command \code{netVisual_heatmap}.
+It allows the user to choose specific populations as senders and receivers for which to consider signaling.
+The colors are the sum of the communication probabilities for a given pathway between two designated cell types.

 ## Installation